-Strictly Come Dancing co-host Claudia Winkleman’s daughter suffered severe burns when her costume caught fire at a Halloween party.
-Since then the presenter has campaigned for stricter checks and regulations in regards to the flammability of child costumes.
+Back in 2014 Strictly Come Dancing’s Claudia Winkleman’s daughter was out trick-or-treating when her costume caught fire.
+Suffering severe burns, Claudia has since campaigned for stricter checks and regulations in regards to the flammability of child costumes.

 Children’s costumes in recent years have undergone further tests and stronger safety measures.
 In 2017 The British Retail Consortium (BRC) revealed “they had introduced two voluntary ‘Codes of Practice’ which exceed the current testing standard.”